The Blitz: Improvements in British defences

 Nevertheless, it was radar that proved to be the critical weapon in the night battles over Britain from this point onward.
-Dowding had introduced the concept of airborne radar and encouraged its usage.
+Dowding had introduced the concept of aircraft interception radar and encouraged its usage.
 Eventually, it would become a success.
-On the night of 22/23 July 1940, Flying Officer Cyril Ashfield (pilot), Pilot Officer Geoffrey Morris (air observer) and Flight Sergeant Reginald Leyland (Air Intercept radar operator) of the Fighter Interception Unit became the first pilot and crew to intercept and destroy an enemy aircraft using onboard radar to guide them to a visual interception, when their AI night fighter brought down a Do 17 off Sussex.
-On 19 November 1940 the famous RAF night fighter ace John Cunningham shot down a Ju 88 bomber using airborne radar, just as Dowding had predicted.
+On the night of 22/23 July 1940, Flying Officer Cyril Ashfield (pilot), Pilot Officer Geoffrey Morris (air observer) and Flight Sergeant Reginald Leyland (aircraft intercept radar operator) of the Fighter Interception Unit became the first pilot and crew to intercept and destroy an enemy aircraft using onboard radar to guide them to a visual interception, when their AI night fighter brought down a Do 17 off Sussex.
+On 19 November 1940 the RAF night fighter ace John Cunningham shot down a Ju 88 bomber using aircraft interception radar, just as Dowding had predicted.
 By mid-November, nine squadrons were available, but only one was equipped with Beaufighters (No. 219 Squadron RAF at RAF Kenley).
 By 16 February 1941, this had grown to 12; with 5 equipped, or partially equipped with Beaufighters spread over 5 Groups.

+Italian Air Corps

+The Corpo Aereo Italiano (literally, "Italian Air Corps"), or CAI, was an expeditionary force from the Italian Regia Aeronautica (Italian Royal Air Force) that participated in the Battle of Britain and the Blitz during the final months of 1940.
+The Air Corps was created by Italian dictator Benito Mussolini to assist his German ally during the Battle of Britain.
+On 10 September 1940, the CAI was formed, under the command of Generale di Squadra Aerea Rino Corso Fougier.

+The corps comprised 50 Fiat CR.42 biplane fighter, 45 Fiat G.50 Freccia monoplane fighters and a squadron of Fiat BR.20 twin engined bombers.

+The first raid was a night time bombing mission when 18 BR.20s attacked Harwich and Felixstowe on 24/25 October.
+On 29 October 15 bombers with a heavy fighter escort attacked Ramsgate during the daytime.
+There were 8 further night time bomber attacks on Harwich and Ipswich and one daylight bomber raid of Harwich with an escort of 40 fighters.
+The last raid was by 5 bombers against Ipswich on the night of 2 January.

+In total 54.3 tons (54.3 lt) of bombs were dropped in 102 sorties.